Provincial and Territorial Gross Domestic Product (GDP) by Income and by Expenditure Accounts

-The Provincial and Territorial Gross Domestic Product by Income and by Expenditure Accounts provide a measure of macroeconomic activity on an annual basis, as represented by income and expenditure-based GDP, and rely heavily on a wealth of information from various areas of Statistics Canada.
-A large amount of information from various survey divisions within the bureau, along with other data, is compiled, integrated and analysed as part of the complex process of arriving at provincial GDP's and their component categories and underlying sector accounts.
+The Provincial and Territorial Gross Domestic Product (GDP) by Income and by Expenditure Accounts provide a measure of macroeconomic activity on an annual basis, as represented by income and expenditure-based GDP, and rely heavily on a wealth of information from various areas of Statistics Canada.
+A large amount of information from various survey divisions within the bureau, along with other data, is compiled, integrated and analysed as part of the complex process of arriving at provincial GDP and its component categories and underlying sector accounts.

 This methodology type does not apply to this statistical program.

-Real GDP is only calculated in terms of expenditure this is why only the components that are part of the GDP by expenditures are calculated in real terms.
+Real GDP is only calculated in terms of expenditure; this is why only the components that are part of the GDP by expenditures are calculated in real terms.